partrita/daylight-kr/README.md

 Pick up the executable for your system in the [releases](https://github.com/jbreckmckye/daylight/releases).
 Unzip the package and put the program in a folder that's within your system `PATH`.

-There is a Windows binary but I haven't been able to test this.
-Let me know if you get it working.

 ## Usage